featurebyte/featurebyte/README.md

 deployment.get_online_serving_code(language="python")
 ```

-For Shell script:
+Get online scoring code as a Shell script:
 ``` python
 deployment.get_online_serving_code(language="sh")
 ```

+### Batch Serving
-<u>For batch serving</u>, the Deployment object is used to retrieve feature values for a batch request table containing entities values.
+For batch serving, the Deployment object is used to retrieve feature values for a batch request table containing entities values.

 ``` python
 from datetime import datetime